-Generally, we are entitled to royalties from our partners based on their net sales of approved drugs.
-We recognize royalty revenue when the cash is received or the royalty amount is otherwise known or when the royalty amount to be received is estimable and collection is reasonably assured.
+Generally, we are entitled to royalties from our partners based on the net sales of their approved drugs that are marketed and sold in one or more countries where we hold royalty rights.
+We recognize royalty revenue when the cash is received or when the royalty amount to be received is estimable and collection is reasonably assured.
+With respect to the non-cash royalties from our liability related to sale of future royalties described at Note 5, revenues are recognized during the period in which the related royalty report is received, which occurs in the quarter after the applicable product sales are made.